JCassarino/Python-Frogger/README.md

 # Python Frogger 🐸

-A classic Frogger-style game implemented in Python, played in the terminal.
-Navigate your frog (`0`) across multiple lanes of moving obstacles (`X`) to reach the safety of the other side!
+A Frogger-style game implemented in Python, played in the terminal.
+Navigate your frog (`0`) across multiple lanes of moving obstacles (`X`) to reach the other side!

 ## 🌟 Features